shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-interstitials-ads-on-ios.md

     exact timing in milliseconds, see the value of `kANInterstitialAdTimeout` in the source code.)

-<b>Note:</b> The close button appears after
+  > [!NOTE]
-ten seconds by default.
+  > The close button appears after ten seconds by default.
 You can set the delay using `ANInterstitialAd.setCloseDelay`.

 For more information, see the code sample below.

-## iOS - Interstitial Code Sample
+## iOS - interstitial code sample

-<b>Note:</b>
+> [!NOTE]

-The interstitial code sample below shows how to request ads using the placement ID.
+> The interstitial code sample below shows how to request ads using the placement ID.
 Beginning with version RC2.8, you can initialize interstitials using a combination of member ID and inventory code instead (placement ID is still supported).
 Here is the method:

 ``` pre
 // iOS: ObjC code that uses inventory code and member ID instead of placement ID (optional)
 -(instancetype)initWithMemberId:(NSInteger)memberId inventoryCode:(NSString *)inventoryCode;
 ```

 **Objective C**